ITR Filing Deadline Missed?

 Despite the long list of deductions unavailable under the new regime, it still offers various other tax-saving options.
 The various deductions and exemptions available under the new tax regime are given below -

-• Transport allowance provided to specially-abled persons.
+• Transport allowance is provided to specially-abled persons.

 • A conveyance allowance was received as compensation for the expenditure incurred as a part of the employment.